MF

 About MidCap Financial Investment Corporation

-MidCap Financial Investment Corporation (Former name Apollo Investment Corporation) is business development company and a closed-end, externally managed, non-diversified management investment company.
-Valued at $895.4M, MFIC is a small-cap name in its sector.
+MidCap Financial Investment Corporation is a Private Debt, business development company and a closed-end, externally managed, non-diversified management investment company.
+At a $818.0M market cap, MidCap Financial Investment Corporation ranks as a small-cap company within financial services.
 It is elected to be treated as a business development company (“BDC”) under the Investment Company Act of 1940 (the “1940 Act”) specializing in private equity investments in leveraged buyouts, acquisitions, recapitalizations, growth capital, refinancing and private middle market companies.

 Key stats